top of page

 Surf Lifeguard Award

-The Surf Lifeguard Award is the entry-level qualification for surf lifeguarding in New Zealand and can be attained at 14 years of age.
+The Surf Lifeguard Award (SLA) is the entry-level qualification for surf lifeguarding in New Zealand and can be attained at 14 years of age.
 The Surf Lifeguard training programme aims to develop a candidate's fundamental beach management, search & rescue and first aid skills to become a competent lifeguard on patrol.

 The award is attained following a course of club instruction covering both physical and theoretical lifesaving skills.
 These skills are developed over a period of 6–10 weeks of instruction, depending on the level of skills that have been attained through the candidate's membership in the Junior Surf division or other similar activities.